Iran signs its biggest-ever car deal with France's Renault

 It also comes just days after new U.S. sanctions on Iran were signed by President Donald Trump, who spoke with French President Emmanuel Macron over the weekend about ways to counter Iran's influence in Mideast conflicts.
 The U.S. legislation, first passed by Congress, imposes penalties on people involved in Iran's ballistic missile program and anyone who does business with them.

+American businesses have been cautious about pursuing business deals with Iran due to U.S. sanctions in place not related to the nuclear program.

-Unimpeded by U.S. sanctions that apply to American businesses, Asian and European companies have raced for a share of Iran's market since international sanctions were lifted.
+Asian and European companies, meanwhile, have raced for a share of Iran's sizable consumer market since international sanctions were lifted.
 Iran, with its population of 80 million people, sits atop the world's fourth-largest oil reserves and the second-biggest reserves of natural gas.
 It also has well-established manufacturing and agricultural industries.

-Just last month, France Total SA and a Chinese Oil Company signed a $5 billion agreement with Iran to develop the country's massive offshore natural gas field in the first such deal since the landmark nuclear deal was struck.
+Just last month, France Total SA and state-run China National Petroleum Corporation signed a $5 billion agreement with Iran to develop the country's massive offshore natural gas field in the first such deal since the landmark nuclear deal was struck.
 Also, Washington granted permission to Chicago-based Boeing and its European competitor Airbus to sell billions of dollars' worth of aircraft to Iran in September 2016.

 Renault and other European companies are looking to rebuild their presence in Iran following the lifting of international sanctions.
 Renault says that in the first half of 2017, its sales in Iran increased by more than 100 percent to 68,365 vehicles — a nearly 10 percent market share.

-During the signing ceremony in Tehran, Iran's Minister of Industry Mohammad Reza Nematzadeh said the deal with multinational automobile manufacturer Renault would "establish a research and development center for designing" in the country.
+During the signing ceremony in Tehran, Iran's Minister of Industry Mohammad Reza Nematzadeh said the deal with Renault would "establish a research and development center for designing" in the country.

 A Renault executive, Thierry Bolloré, said it would help transfer technology to Iran and reinforce Groupe Renault's position there.